 Overview

-The result of an angle-resolved measurement contains no wavelength or polarization information unless additional filtering of dispersion is used (e.g., wavelength- and angle-resolved mode).
+The result of an angle-resolved measurement contains no wavelength or polarization information unless additional dispersion filtering is used (e.g., wavelength—and angle-resolved mode).

-Angle-filtered information may be captured by using an iris or a pinhole to select a certain (range of) angle(s).
-However, the low resolution and highly serial nature of this particular acquisition mode have limited its usefulness.
+Angle-filtered information may be captured using an iris or a pinhole to select a specific (range of) angle(s).
+However, this particular acquisition mode's low resolution and highly serial naturehave limited its usefulness.

 Sometimes referred to as Fourier imaging or momentum spectroscopy.

-Schematic ray diagrams demonstrating the experimental setup for intensity (left) and angle-resolved (right) measurements.
-A specialized optical system is required for angle-resolved measurements with the transfer optics and detector changed such that a 2D image is projected and sensed by a pixelated detector.
+These schematic ray diagrams demonstrate the experimental setup for intensity (left) and angle-resolved (right) measurements.
+A specialized optical system is required for angle-resolved measurements, with the transfer optics and detector changed so that a 2D image is projected and sensed by a pixelated detector.

 Data collection

-Emission pattern or angle-resolved emission pattern: The emission pattern is a plot of the direction in which photons are emitted from a specimen, typically presented in polar coordinates where the emission direction is described by the azimuthal and zenith angles.
+Emission pattern or angle-resolved emission pattern: The emission pattern is a plot of the direction in which photons are emitted from a specimen.
+It is typically presented in polar coordinates, where the emission direction is described by the azimuthal and zenith angles.
 A single emission pattern may be captured from a point or region of the sample exposed to the electron beam of the electron microscope.

 Emission pattern image or angle-resolved spectrum image: The electron beam is scanned across the specimen surface, and an emission pattern is recorded at each location, creating a hyperspectral (4D) data construct.